qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/designer.md

 If everything goes smoothly, you will see all PyQt-Fluent-Widgets components in the sidebar of Qt Designer.
 If the startup fails or the components of PyQt-Fluent-Widgets cannot be seen, the solution can be found in [Issue#196](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/issues/196).

-You can also download the compiled QtDesigner from [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).
-Download and unzip `FluentDesigner_v*.*.*.zip`, then run `designer/designer.exe`, you will launch the QtDesigner that has already installed plugins.

 <div style="position: relative; padding: 30% 45%;">
     <iframe style="position: absolute; width: 100%; height: 100%; left: 0; top: 0;" src="https://player.bilibili.com/player.html?cid=1124976209&aid=953381256&page=1&as_wide=1&high_quality=1&danmaku=0" frameborder="no" scrolling="no" allowfullscreen="true"></iframe>